 In order for a movie to wind up in the Best Picture race, everything has to go right.

 Debuting in Cannes to rave reviews was the ninth film from auteur Quentin Tarantino.
 The 1969-set Los Angeles dramedy “Once Upon a Time in Hollywood” (July 26, Sony) boasts a starry ensemble led by Oscar-friendly Leonardo DiCaprio, Brad Pitt, and Margot Robbie.
-The $90-million epic pulled global audiences ($345 million worldwide).
+The $90-million epic pulled global audiences ($372.4 million worldwide).
 This movie, like show-business Oscar-winners “All About Eve,” “The Artist” and “Birdman,” also plays well inside Hollywood.
-The acting branch will respond enthusiastically to the movie’s trio of superb performances.
-(Technically, DiCaprio and Pitt are both leads, but Pitt is going for supporting, where he is considered the frontrunner.)
+The acting branch responded enthusiastically to the movie’s superb performances from Leonardo DiCaprio and Brad Pitt, who went for supporting, and won the Golden Globe, SAG, BAFTA and Critics Choice awards in that category.

 Popular on IndieWire

 Breaking out of Netflix’s robust awards slate with rave reviews on the festival circuit was the David Heyman-produced, Noah Baumbach dramedy “Marriage Story,” starring Adam Driver and Scarlett Johansson as a couple embroiled in a fractious divorce, in which two-time Oscar nominee Laura Dern (“Wild,” “Rambling Rose”) boasts a showy, SAG, BAFTA, Critics Choice and Globe-winning supporting role.
 The film scored six nominations.